OasisDEX/summer-rewards-redeemer/packages/lambdas/rewards/README.md

 - `weekId` (string, required): The ID of the week to snapshot.
 - `distribution` (array, required): An array of token distribution objects, where each object has the following properties:
   - `address` (string, required): The address of the token contract.
+  - `name` (string, required): Pair of the tokens - as pool name.
+  - 'share' (string, required): The share of the tokens for a given pool.
+Sums up to 1.
-  - `weight` (string, required): The weight of the token in the distribution.
+  - 'lendRatio' (string, optional): The lend ratio of the pool (amount of the rewards that go to lender).
+Defaults to 0.6.
 - `totalWeeklyRewards` (string, required): The total amount of rewards for the week.

 Example request body: